open-telemetry/oteps/text/0227-separate-semantic-conventions.md

     - They no longer generate from YAML files.
     - They include a header denoting deprecation and move to the new repository.
-- Instrumentation authors will update their code generation to pull from the new semconv repository instead of the specification repository..
+- Instrumentation authors will update their code generation to pull from the new semconv repository instead of the specification repository.

 ## Trade-offs and mitigations